How to Choose the Best Debt Management Plan for You

-Any company you are considering working with should have a strong profile with review sites like Trustpilot and the Better Business Bureau profile.
-Search the company name on the BBB website and review the overall letter grade and the complaint history.
+A company you are considering working with should have a strong profile with review sites like Trustpilot and the Better Business Bureau profile.
+Search the company name on the Trustpilot or BBB website and review the comments and complaint history.
 You want to see that the company you’re working with has a low number of complaints and has worked to resolve them.
 You can review InCharge Debt Solution’s BBB profile here.

 You also want to make sure that the debt management company you work with is accredited by the Council on Accreditation.
 CoA accredits organizations that adhere to the highest standards in counseling for the benefit of individuals, families and communities.
 The CoA mark represents a high level of accountability, efficiency, data protection and employee qualifications.
 When you work with a credit counselor from a CoA-accredited organization, you can be assured that you are receiving the highest quality of service in the industry.

-Debt management plans typically involve the consolidation of debts into a single monthly payment to the agency, which then repays your creditors based on an agreement it has reached.
+Debt management plans typically involve the consolidation of payments into a single monthly payment to the agency, which then repays your creditors based on an agreement it has reached.
 You should ask how your payments will be dispersed to your creditors and ask for documentation, either through an agency website or a monthly statement.
 Remember, these are your debts and you are responsible for their payment, even if the agency you retained is handling the transfers.

 Review Your Action Plan & Agreement

 Don’t sign a debt management program if you don’t understand the terms of your repayment plan or agreement.
 Call a counselor and ask questions about enrolling in a debt management program.
-Make sure you thoroughly understand your monthly payment, fees charged by the agency, penalties for dropping out of the program and how many years until you will be debt free.
+Make sure you understand your monthly payment, fees charged by the agency, penalties for dropping out of the program and how many years until you will be debt free.
 Review interest savings estimates from different agencies.